capturethemoon/bins/README.md

 # JavaScript Bins

 These are my [jsbin.com](https://jsbin.com) experiments, that I use to learn about new things.
-If you have any improvements you want to make, please do - I appreciate all the help I get!
+If you have any improvements you want to make, please do - I appreciate all the help I can get!

 You also can use it with your own projects.

-Check more info here: [https://ictman1076.github.io/bins/](https://ictman1076.github.io/bins/)
+Check out more info here: [https://ictman1076.github.io/bins/](https://ictman1076.github.io/bins/)

 ## Contributing